Pumpkin Seed Granola

 While this pumpkin seed granola is an homage those tasty seeds, it is actually full of nuts and seeds to make it oh so tasty!

 So, if you’re making a trail mix, you can choose between salted or unsalted pumpkin seeds (I like to have a balance between the two).
-In a granola, however, I really like to use raw, unsalted pumpkin seeds.
+In a granola, however, I really like to use unsalted pumpkin seeds.

 This granola isn’t super sweet, so having a salted seed in there wouldn’t be a good situation.

-have extra pumpkin seeds?
+Have extra pumpkin seeds?
 Make this homemade Fall snack mix – perfect for Halloween!

 Dried Fig Granola in Blue Bowl